 |Training is owned by the medical affairs team, who have some experience designing training on scientific topics, but not on policy related topics.
 Further, medical affairs historically has a preference for academia and the university style of training.||Traditional medical training methodologies will not work for vaccine policy training.
 These are social topics that are not effectively taught in traditional classroom settings.|

-Learning Strategy: By using our internal Yammer channel, we started a “Picture Worth a Thousand Words” campaign for this training.
-As pre-work, learners were invited to share pictures of vaccination approaches from their respective countries.
-Learner engagement exceeded our expectations!
+By using the internal MS-Teams platform, we started a “Picture Worth a Thousand Words” campaign for this training.
+As pre-work, learners were invited to share pictures of vaccination approaches from their respective countries using tags like #KnowDengue and #NoDengue.
+Learner engagement exceeded our expectations.
 Submissions included public health messages and advertisements in local languages, pictures of locally designed mosquito traps and protection methods against mosquito borne diseases, local newspaper reports, and personal stories from patients and vaccination staff.
-The Learning Journey therefore comprised not just of a formal virtual session with an SME, but also brief presentation based on submissions from each country, comparing and discussing the vaccination approaches from respective governments, economic implications, etc. The participants of the Yammer Campaign were also recognized during the training session.
+This resulted in a more engaging learning experience as:

-Takeaway: We received very positive feedback about this social media campaign.
+We received very positive feedback about this social media campaign.
 Learners were motivated to research the subject matter before the training and to share their findings with each other.
 They participated actively in discussion and reflection during the training.
 Last, they learned from each other using memorable images as a study resource.
 This social media campaign was engaging and impactful and convinced me of the impact of social media in training.